Statement of Services

 Enrollment Procedures

-A child must be 3 years old by August 31st in order to apply.
+A child must be 3 years old by September 1st in order to apply.
 Application is completed through St. John Bosco Catholic School.
-Registration requires acceptance, copies of immunization, the signed Emergency Information Form (blue sheet) completed in its entirety, and the registration fee paid.
+Registration requires acceptance, copies of immunization, the signed Emergency Information Form (blue sheet) completed in its entirety, and a paid registration fee.
 In order to withdraw a child, a parent or guardian must provide a 30-day written notice as to the date on which the withdrawal will become effective.

 Charges and Fees